-9 CREDITS
+CREDITS

-1 BOT 101 General Botany4

-BOT 130 Plants in the Hawaiian Environment3

-BOT 130L Plants in the Hawaiian Environment

-Laboratory1

-HORT 200 Introduction to Horticulture3

-PBT 100 Orientation to Hawai'i Agriculture Industry1

-PBT 141 Integrated Pest Management3

-PBT 204 Fundamentals of Tropical Soil Science4
+4 ironment3

+ironment1

+e3 culture Industry1

-PBT 264 Introduction to Horticulture and Plant
+nt3 oil Science4 e and Plant

-Propagation3

-PBT 275 Introduction to Crop Improvement3

-PBT 290V Plant Biology and Tropical Agriculture

-Internship3
+vement3

+Agriculture

-BIOL 171/BIO OL 171L will fulfill the requirement for BOT 101.
+ement for BOT 101.

-Diversification : Arts (DA), Humanities (DH), or

-) 3
+1), or 3

-or DL designated course

-Diversification : Social Science (DS)

-mmended) or any DS designated course
+ignated as DS

-Electives 10
+10

-Any course numbered 100 or higher Note: Electives consist of any transfer-level courses beyond the specified degree requirements that can be applied towards

-the specified degree requirements that can be applied towards the minimum 60 credits needed for graduation.
+Note: Electives consist of any transfer-level courses beyond the specified degree requirements that can be applied towards the minimum 60 credits needed for graduation.
 Examples include baccalaureate program general education requirements, prerequisites for required courses, excess internship credits, or courses of relevance or personal interest.
-More than the minimum 60 credits may occur if WI and PC graduation

-requirements a are not fulfilled with other general education dditional course prerequisites are needed.
+More than the minimum 60 credits may occur if WI and PC graduation requirements are not fulfilled with other general education courses, or if additional course prerequisites are needed.

-(FGA, FGB, FC Any FGA, FGI Global and Multicultural Perspectives GC)
+Foundations: Global and Multicultural Perspectives (FG): Two courses from different groups: FGA, FGB, or FGC)

-from different time periods).
+Three credits of any course designated as FGB (1500 to modern times) Three credits of any course designated as FGC (prehistory to modern times)

-Symbolic Reasoning (FS)
+Foundations: Symbolic Reasoning (FS)

 Foundations: Written Communication (FW)

 1 One of the following pairs

-1 Sama courses 1 Some courses fulfill both concentration requirements and the